 It makes sense to have at least one set of spare filters available.

-In an emergency you are unlikely to be able to buy new filters.
+In an emergency, you are unlikely to be able to buy new filters and receive them quickly.

-As well as buying the purification system you will need other equipment to be able to use it.
+As well as buying the best emergency water filter you can, you will need other equipment to be able to use it.

-This means that you will need a way of collecting the water from these water sources and transporting it to where the filtration system is located.
+This means that you will need a way of collecting the water from these water sources and transporting it to where your filtration system is located.

 You may also need some simple tools to enable you to change the filters.